Summit Elevation (m): 2936

 Really no protocol exists for visiting the property, other than to go at your own risk.
 Especially, since the 2013 flood washed out most of the paths, which haven’t been repaired except on Crown Lands.
 It is Private Property, so people should not be cutting down trees, camping, leaving waste or lighting fires.
 If someone sees activities like this, helicopter landings from the tour company at the junction of Hwy 40 and the Trans Canada, or other activities that are dangerous, causing destruction or damage, we always appreciate being told.

 This is really great news for the hiking and scrambling community as long as we remember what Dennis very clearly is saying.
 Go at your own risk and don’t leave any trace that you were there.
 I could do that.
 So I decided that despite my strange fears for the day I was going to give Mount Burns a solo effort on a very hot summer day in late June 2021.
 Brandon took 11.5 hours round trip without a bike so I figured 9.5-10 hours was reasonable to expect with a 5.5km bike approach up the Sheep River Trail.
-After a strange drive to the trailhead which involved hitting a raven (killed it) and a fawn (in the town of Turner Valley ffs, no damage to either of us), I nervously left the parking lot at 06:30.
-Killing a raven didn’t seem like a good omen and the deer incident was just bizarre.
+After a strange drive to the trailhead which involved hitting a raven (killed both it and a fog light worth $300) and a fawn (in the town of Turner Valley ffs, no damage to either of us), I nervously left the parking lot at 06:30.
+Killing a raven didn’t seem like a good omen and the deer incident in the middle of a town was just bizarre.
 I don’t believe in “omens” or “bad things come in 3’s” but I still found myself wondering what item number 3 was going to be.
 I didn’t know it at the time, but thing #3 was waiting for me in thick bush about 9kms up the Sheep River Trail.

 It was already hot enough for a t-shirt right from the parking lot.
 Of course I knew that the Sheep River Trail ascends steeply right from the lot before undulating 3 or 4 kms to the first and only bridged crossing of the Sheep River.
 I’d been up this trail for Shunga-la-she way back in 2011 with Wietse.
 I had my head on a swivel for bears as I chugged along up the quiet trail, over the bridge, up more hills and through some pretty damaged sections at stream crossings.
 Apparently nobody is going to bother fixing this trail after the 2013 floods.
 With the whole private property access confusion I can see why – most folks assume it’s a trail to pretty much nowhere after the bridge.
 After approximately 5.5kms of steady(ish) biking I came to my first unbridged crossing of the Sheep River.